watchernyu/python-ml-setup/README.md

 ## jupyter notebook doesn't show anaconda kernels
 What worked for me is this tutorial on https://github.com/jupyter/jupyter/issues/245#issuecomment-287080203 Basically, first enter your conda env, then `conda install ipykernel`, then `conda install --channel=conda-forge nb_conda_kernels`.
+Make sure when you launch jupyter notebook, you are inside your environment!
+You can also install these in your base environment so that you may launch notebook in your base environment and then still see different kernels.

 ## why is jupyter notebook behaving differently from python file, why do I get different result running a cell twice?
 Once you run a cell, jupyter notebook save variables in your memory, that means a bunch of variables are in your memory and sometimes you might want to reset the whole notebook.
 If some calculation in a cell depends on variables defined in other cells, particularly defined in previously run cells, when you run a cell for a second time very likely get a different result.